anarhasanov/2018-kaggle-survey-analysis/README.md

 -	Public datasets
 -	Work reuse/reproduction

-Future analysis can incorporate above-mentioned question responses to establish a more comprehensive view of the status of Data Science field and have even better observation on differences between respondents coming from business discipline against others.
+Future analysis can incorporate above-mentioned question responses to establish a broader view of the status of Data Science field and have a better observation on differences between respondents coming from business discipline against others.

 Analysis could further be enriched by using 2017 survey data (or additional external datasets) to find out and explain trends in specific areas.